-Table 3.1: Changes to Runway Limits from Summer 2017
+Table 3.1: Changes to runway limits from Summer 2017

-3.2 The stand parameter will be retained as a hard constraint.
-Where demand for stands exceeds supply, the excess movements are referred to Dublin Airport for detailed assessment.
+3.2 We propose to retain the stand parameter as a hard constraint.
+Where demand for stands exceeds supply, movements are referred to Dublin Airport for detailed assessment.
 If the issue cannot be resolved, a slot will not be allocated.